estiven940120/angular-services-dashboard/README.md

 1. Open a terminal and navigate to the folder in wich you want to download de project
 2. Write the following command in the terminal: `git clone https://github.com/estiven940120/angular-services-dashboard.git`
-3. Go Inside the dowloaded folder with `cd angular-services-dashboard`
+3. Go inside the dowloaded folder running `cd angular-services-dashboard`
 3. Run `npm install` in the terminal

-Now you can start your development server see the project working and/or make changes to it.
+Now you can start your development server to see the project working and/or make changes to it.

 ## Development server